 Analyze Male/Female Diversity at Beacon

-Where available, the chart below includes the male to female ratio among Beacon's faculty, as well as students.
+Where available, the chart below includes the male to female ratio among Beacon's undergraduate students.

 Higher Than Average Chance your Roommate Will be From Another State